Translate

 Water, Water Everywhere, Will Archaeologists Drink?

-On the eastern slopes of the City of David, a Middle Bronze Age water system, remnants of a reservoir and a water channel was carbon dated to 1515 BCE.
-There is no other later evidence of water supply to rooms of the rock-cut-temple.
-No alternative water system exists, yet despite the absence of later evidence some archaeologists, still insist that the rock-cut-temple, in its present form, should instead be dated to the Iron Age.
-Academic isolation and over simplification of context, distorts understanding at this complex, ancient location.
-However, the video below offers the most comprehensive explanation.
-Before viewing, it's important to illustrate the passage of water as it once flowed to the rooms, more than 3500 years ago (follow the Area U/C map below).
+On the eastern slopes of Mount Moriah in the City of David, a Middle Bronze Age water system included remnants of a reservoir and a water channel that was carbon dated to 1535 BCE.
+No other evidence of water supply to rooms of the rock-cut-temple was found, yet despite this some archaeologists still insist that the rock-cut-temple should instead be dated to the Iron Age.

 Room 2 (with tethered animal for slaughter)